OpenDSA/OpenDSA/RST/en/CS5040slides/CS5040Intro.rst

    What we are doing today:

-   * Administration stuff
-   * Course mechanics
+   * Administration/Course mechanics
    * Course introduction (OpenDSA Chapter 1)

-.. slide:: Administration stuff
+.. slide:: Administration/Course Mechanics

-   * Canvas site
    * Do you have a ForceAdd issue?
-   * Who is here today?

-.. slide:: Course Mechanics
+   * Review of Canvas site:
+     * Piazza, OpenDSA (our textbook), Eclipse, Web-CAT
    * Go over Syllabus
-   * Course online support: Canvas, OpenDSA, Web-CAT

-.. slide:: Canvas

-   We will use Canvas

-   * Project specs and supporting documents
-   * Link to Piazza forum
-   * Post scores and grades
-   * Access to OpenDSA (online textbook)

-.. slide:: Role in the Curriculum
+.. slide:: Course Role in the Curriculum

    * This course represents a transition between "learning to program" courses (CS 1114, CS 2114) and "content" courses.
    * To do well, you must be able to handle both
       * Programming (we focus on projects with dynamic memory allocation and file processing, and they have significant design challenges)
+      * Project management and testing
       * Content, theory and analysis

-   * The projects test programming proficiencies
+   | The projects test programming proficiencies
-   * OpenDSA exercises test knowledge of how algorithms work
+   | OpenDSA exercises test knowledge of how algorithms work
-   * Exams test understanding of the theory (analysis)
+   | Exams test understanding of the theory (analysis)

 .. note::